Icy blast gripping US blamed for deaths in Tennessee, as Oregon braces for another round of cold

 In Kansas, authorities were investigating the death of an 18-year-old whose body was found Wednesday in a ditch about a half-mile (nearly a kilometer) from where his vehicle had become stuck in the snow.

-And in Mississippi's capital, Jackson, an estimated 12,000 customers were dealing with low water pressure Thursday, another setback for the city's long-troubled water system.
+And in Mississippi, where officials reported five winter weather-related deaths, an estimated 12,000 customers in the capital city of Jackson were dealing with low water pressure Thursday.
+It was the latest setback for the city's long-troubled water system.

 Pipe breaks accelerated Wednesday when the frozen ground began to thaw and expand, putting pressure on buried pipes, Jackson water officials said.
-The water system experienced increased pressure due to a spike when people filled their bathtubs in response to what officials called a “deliberate misinformation campaign” on social media about the city's water supply, Jackson water manager Ted Henifin said.
+The water system experienced a spike in pressure when people filled their bathtubs in response to what officials called a “deliberate misinformation campaign” on social media about the city's water supply, Jackson water manager Ted Henifin said.

-Memphis’ power and water company, meanwhile, asked customers to avoid nonessential water use due to high demand and low pressure, citing leaks.
-Memphis, Light, Gas and Water said it had repaired twenty-seven broken water mains since Saturday.
+Memphis’ power and water company, meanwhile, asked customers to avoid nonessential water use because of high demand and low pressure, citing leaks.
+Memphis, Light, Gas and Water said it had repaired 27 broken water mains since Saturday.
 Additionally, customers in two areas of Memphis were facing a precautionary boil-water advisory due to low pressure, though the utility’s president and CEO, Doug McGowen, said water quality wasn't an issue.

-Joshua Phillips was walking his dog, Maddie, on Thursday in Memphis as cars crawled by, skidding and sliding.
-He said he had shoveled snow off of his back patio and driveway, which had since been recoated with a thin layer of ice.
+Joshua Phillips was walking his dog Thursday in Memphis as cars crawled by, skidding and sliding.
+He said he had shoveled snow off of his back patio and driveway but they were now covered in a thin coat of ice.
+Parts of the city saw nearly 5 inches of snow from the earlier storm.

 Phillips said he helped a man push his car, which was stuck in the ice.